 Model Туре

-DH11 16-line multiplexer 1
+DH11 16-line multiplexer

+DHV11 8-line multiplexer

-DH11-DM11-BB 16-line multiplexer with modem control 2
+DH11-DM11-BB 16-line multiplexer with modem $control^2$

-DJ 11 16-line multiplexer
+DJ11 16-line multiplexer

-DL11-A/B/C/D/E/W Single-line interfaces 3
+DL11-A/B/C/D/E/W Single-line interfaces

+DLV11-E/F Single-line interfaces

-DZ11 8-line multiplexer with modem control 2
+DZ11 8-line multiplexer with modem $control^3$

-1 Direct memory access (DMA) is supported in the full-duplex terminal driver only.
+1. Direct memory access (DMA) is supported in the full-duplex terminal driver only.

-2 Full-duplex control only.
+2. Full-duplex control only.
 For example, in the USA, a Bell 103A-type modem.

-3 DLV11 support with modem control is provided in the full-duplex terminal driver only.
+3. DLVll and DHVll support with modem control is provided in the full-duplex terminal driver only.

 Terminal input lines can have a maximum length of 8128 (8K minus 64) bytes.
-Extra characters of an input line that exceed the maximum line length generally become an unsolicited input line.
+Extra characters of an input line that exceed the maximum line length generally become an unsolicited input line if the terminal is not attached with typeahead enabled.

-2.1.1 ASR-33/35 Teletypes 4
+2.1.1 ASR-33/35 Teletypes\